1967 ‘’Coming into Los Angelese’’

 Click on Pictures to enlarge

 January 21, 1967 – ”The VIP/Phoenix”, 7th Street and Indian School.
-Same night and The Monkees concert at the Veteran’s Memorial Coliseum.
+This was the same night as The Monkees concert at the Veteran’s Memorial Coliseum.

 February 4, 1967 – The VIP Tucson

 From Tucson Newspaper: “the VIP in Tucson tonight will feature the Spyders (sic), Phoenix group, for a dollar admission at the club, 5915 E. Speedway.
 Yours truly will be there to compare Tucson’s teen night life with that of the Valley and find out what’s happening on Speedway* these evenings.”

 *Speedway is a major street in Tucson.
 The site of the former Tucson VIP appears to be a car sales lot.

 February 11, 1967 – “The VIP in Phoenix” 7th Street and Indian School in Phoenix, AZ.
 Thank you – Patrick Brzezinsk

 Arizona Republic newspaper article: